ipilcher/rhsummit/guide.md

 ![Lab networks](/images/lab-networks.svg)

-Because we're using pre-determined IP addresses, we already know what our overcloud nodes' addresses will be on these networks (with the exception of the provisioning network, where addreesses are always dynamically assigned).
+Because we're using pre-determined IP addresses, we already know what our overcloud nodes' addresses will be on these networks.
+(The exceptions are the provisioning network addresses, which are always dynamically assigned.
+We happen to be sharing that network with our IPMI BMCs, so we actually have a mix of static and dynamic addresses on the same network.)

 |Overcloud Host     |IPMI        |External       |Internal    |VXLAN<br>Tunnels|Storage     |Storage<br>Management|
 |-------------------|------------|---------------|------------|----------------|------------|---------------------|